ANALYSIS-Brazil IPOs face uncertain future as buyers stay wary

 One of the toughest challenges that Brazilian IPOs face may be attracting foreign investors as the economic recovery looks uncertain and risks of policy activism to kick-start growth remain high, Schroders' Field said.

-Foreigners snapped up more than three-quarters of Brazilian IPOs between 2006 and 2008, a share that fell to a decade-low average of 45 percent last year, Thomson Reuters data showed.
+Foreigners snapped up more than three-fourths of Brazilian IPOs between 2006 and 2008, a share that fell to a decade-low average of 45 percent last year, Thomson Reuters data showed.

 The IPO boom of 2006-2007, which raised 48.2 billion reais ($24 billion) for controlling shareholders of 118 companies, made countless millionaires overnight.
 But the foreign investors that bet on some of those companies didn't fare so well.